Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Results

 \subsection{$l_{c}$ sensitivity analysis}

-As illustrated in Equation \ref{energy_min}, the phase-field fracture model is formulated as an energy minimization problem.
-Through the minimization of the total energy functional (see Equation \ref{energy_functional}), the displacement $\bm{u}$ and phase-field fracture parameters $\phi$ are determined.
-Consequently, unlike the CZM, the simulated fracture paths in the phase-field model are no longer dependent on the mesh configuration.
-The width of the fracture zone in PFM models is regulated by the length scale parameter \(l_{c}\).
-Nevertheless, when addressing small-scale fracture simulations, particularly in multiphase materials, pronounced limitations can be observed in the implementation of the SPFM approach.
-Subsequent sections will provide a detailed examination of these limitations and propose remedies to overcome the associated challenges.
+In the phase-field fracture model, the fracture behaviour is governed by the minimisation of the total energy functional, which determines both the displacement \(\bm{u}\) and the phase-field parameter \(\phi\).
+Unlike CZM, the fracture path in phase-field fracture models is independent of the mesh configuration and the diffused fracture width is controlled by the length scale parameter \(l_{c}\).
+However, the limitations of the SPFM approach become apparent in small-scale simulations of multiphase materials.
+In the following sections, the effect of the parameter \(l_{c}\) in small-scale standard and cohesive phase-field fracture simulations is compared, and its limitations are analyzed.